 “The expanded analyses capacity supported by the NSF grant will engage even more underrepresented students in Science, Technology, Engineering, and Mathematics or STEM disciplines, exposing them to cutting-edge technology and allowing them to gain practical and employable research experience,” she says.

-About the authors: Susan Enright is a public information specialist in the Office of the Chancellor.
+About the writers of this story: Susan Enright is a public information specialist for the Office of the Chancellor and editor of UH Hilo Stories.
 She received her bachelor of arts in English and certificate in women’s studies from UH Hilo.
-Tracy Wiegner contributed significantly to this report.
+Tracy Wiegner contributed significantly to this story.